 A 2% iodine in oil counterirritant injectable had before the FDA stepped in during the mid-1980's been a very useful formulation for treating sore horses suffering from strained muscles, ligaments and tendons.
 Some of the commercial brands back then were Hypoderim (also contained ether) and McKay's Maxliin.
 Now in the 21st century, only a few old timers will even know of this treatment or ever have actually witnessed it.
 Plus since the FDA suppression back in the 1980's, it has become very hard to obtain a 2% iodine in almond oil formulation.
 Before the mid-1980s, it could have been purchased over-the-counter at many tack shops.
 I would go into my trackside tack shop and purchase McKay's by the case without a prescription.
 Now, the only way is to have your vet write a prescription to a compounding pharmacy that specializes in equine remedies and then hope they know what they are doing which may be a bit too hopeful in this world of less and less equine knowledge.

-I would like on this page to outline an efficient procedure on how one can make a very useable form of this formulation with a little expenditure of time and money for used lab equipment--perhaps even better than the old formula!
+I would like on this page to outline an efficient procedure on how one can make a very useable form of this formulation with a little expenditure of time and money for used lab equipment; undoubtedly, even better than the old formula!
+My formula does three things different than they did in the past: 1) ultrasound dispersion, 2) centrifugation, 3) micro-filtration, all designed to limit large particulate formation often found in older formulas and which can infrequently cause what is known as sterile abscesses.
 For the average horseman this may be too much of a bother and expense for treating just a few patients.
 So this page will be geared more to the veterinary practitioner that will treat many horses over time though I plan in my book to try to simplify a formulation that even a horseman can make in his kitchen.
 For now, this is the best way and will be the method I discuss.

 Most vets may already possess the below equipment in their clinic and if that is the case all well and good.
 If not, used equipment can often be very cheaply had on eBay.